wp-plugins/tpg-get-posts/trunk/readme.txt

 This default usage will return the last 5 posts in reverse chronological order.
 It will display the post similarly to a standard post, honoring the <!more> tag to produce a teaser.
 Meta data showing post date, author, modified date, comments, categories and tags is also displayed.

 See the usage section in 'Other Notes' for a list of parms and more examples of use.
 Full doc on the plugin setting page.

+The premium version will supports
+	* extended cat__and, cat__not_in and cat__in and other taxonmy
+	* the short code to be added to a text widget.
+	* extensive formating of the by line and meta-data line
+	* a magazine layout option which displays the post header and text next to the post thumbnail

 **NOTE**
 	The 2.0 release may not format like the 1.x version.
 Be sure to test befor upgrading.